 NMR Facility

-The Mississippi State NMR Center houses Bruker AVANCE III 300 MHz, Bruker AVANCE III 500 MHz, Bruker AVANCE III 600 MHz, and a Bruker EMX-10 EPR Spectrometer.
+The Mississippi State University NMR Center houses Bruker AVANCE III 300 MHz, Bruker AVANCE III HD 500 MHz, Bruker AVANCE III 600 MHz, a Bruker Neo 800 MHz NMR, and a Bruker EMX-10 EPR Spectrometer.
 This core magnetic research facility supports the department's faculty and student research efforts.
-We service center is also committed to supporting on-campus, statewide and regional researchers using NMR in their projects.
+As the most advanced NMR facility in the region, our service center is also committed to supporting on-campus, statewide, and regional researchers using NMR in their projects.

-NMR is used to study the structure of and interactions between molecules, and it can be applied to chemical kinetics molecular motions as well.
-It has the added advantage of being a non destructive technique, and it allows for quantitation of molecules in the solution state.
+NMR is used to study the structure of and interactions between molecules, and it can be applied to chemical kinetics and molecular motions as well.
+It has the added advantage of being a non-destructive technique, and it allows for quantitation of molecules in the solution state.

-The 500 MHz NMR is normally equipped with a two-channel broadband (BBFO) probe, which supports detection of 19F as well as broadband nuclei down to 109Ag.
-However, a triple resonance inverse probe can also be installed for biomolecular samples (TXI probe with 1H, 13C, and 15N and XYZ gradients).
-The console It has three channels for decoupling/detection and also supports three-axis gradients for diffusion measurements and artifact suppression.
+The 500 MHz NMR is normally equipped with a two-channel broadband (BBFO) probe, which supports detection of 19F and broadband nuclei down to 109Ag.
+However, a triple-resonance inverse probe can also be installed for biomolecular samples (TXI probe with 1H, 13C, and 15N and XYZ gradients).
+The console has three channels for decoupling/detection and also supports three-axis gradients for diffusion measurements and artifact suppression.
 The 500 MHz system can also be equipped for low-temperature measurements.
-A 24-position autosampler is available for high throughput data aquisition.
+A 24-position autosampler is available for high-throughput data acquisition.
 (Current rates: $10/hr for MSU users, $14.50/hr for external academic users, and $22/hr for industry use.)

 The 600 MHz NMR is equipped with a 4-channel biomolecular cryoprobe (CP-QCI) for observation of 1H while decoupling 13C, 15N, and/or 31P.
 This system is ideal for detection of samples containing labeled proteins or DNA, but it is also useful for analysis of organic compounds at very low concentrations.
-While the cryoprobe is normally installed, a two-channel broadband probe (BBO) is also available for this system, and a backup room-temperature biomolecular probe is available (QXI).
+While the cryoprobe is normally installed, a two-channel broadband probe (BBFO) is also available for this system, and a backup room-temperature biomolecular probe is available (QXI).
 When the cryoprobe is installed, the supported temperature range is 278-338 K (5-65 °C).
+Advanced 19F-1H multidimensional experiments are routinely performed on the BBFO probe.
 (Current rates: $12/hr for MSU users, $17/hr for external academic users, and $24/hr for industry use.)

-(Coming Soon) The 800 MHz NMR is equipped with a 3-channel biomolecular cryoprobe (CP-TCI H&F) for observation of either 1H or 19F while decoupling 13C and/or 15N.
+The 800 MHz NMR is equipped with a 3-channel biomolecular cryoprobe (CP-TCI H&F) for observation of either 1H or 19F while decoupling 13C and/or 15N.
 It also has a tunable broadband probe for multidimensional experiments with transition metals.
 In addition, the system is equipped with a 24-position sample changer and a variable termpature unit for measurements at temperatures down to -40 °C. This system was purchased as part of the NSF Track 2 MRI program under grant number 2215258.
-We anticipate installation in the summer of 2023.
+(Current rates: $14/hr for MSU users, $21/hr for external academic users, and $28/hr for industry use.)

 The Bruker EMX-10 EPR is an X-band continuous wave spectrometer and is equipped with variable temperature cryostats for operation from 77-350K.
 This instrument is suitable for the study of organic radicals and paramagnetic transition metal centers.
 (Current rates: $11/hr for MSU users, $16/hr for external academic users, and $22/hr for industry use.)